StreakYC/node-api-wrapper/README.md

 NodeJS package that acts as a thin wrapper over the Streak API (https://www.streak.com/api).

-To include the api just do the standard
+To use the API, just do the standard

     $ npm install --save streakapi